daemon251/Ultrakill-UltraTimeManipulation/README.md

 # CUSTOMIZABILITY

 Virtually every part of this mod is configurable.
 There are too many options to show, however I can say that the HUD, input, slow motion effect, visuals, and audio all have their options.
-Additionally, the audio and HUD can be changed inside of the audio and img folders.
+Additionally, the audio and HUD can be changed inside of the audio and img folders (they are in the main folder now as of 0.0.8).